NeuraiProject/Neurai/doc/covenants.md

 lengths make the operation fail.
 Because the version is part of the result, the same 32 bytes under another version never satisfy a covenant.

+NIP-041 parses the payload within the pushed bytes and rejects leftovers.
+Hashes use a dedicated strict reader: tag `0x12` (IPFS) or `0x54` (transaction metadata), canonical CompactSize length 32, and exactly 32 data bytes.
+An issuance hash flag must be 0 or 1; flag 1 requires the hash.
+Transfers and reissues may omit the hash;
+a transfer with a hash may additionally carry exactly eight expiration bytes.
+Unknown tags, truncated hashes, different lengths and trailing bytes fail.
+Historical asset field parsers retain their existing behavior; this validation is specific to the three NIP-041 destination queries.

 This identifies the destination only.
 A covenant that cares about which asset is paid, and how much, must still check them with `OP_OUTPUTASSETFIELD`.
 The NIP-023 operations keep their behaviour unchanged for existing contracts.